-- Hartigan is CU's starting defensive end. - Hartigan missed the Texas Tech in week 7 game with a lower leg injury. - Hartigan moved from inside linebacker to defensive end mid-way through the 2009 season to account for more depth and he finished the 2009 season listed second at both defensive end spots.
-He caught the attention of the coaches when he was playing defensive end for the scout team in practice. - Hartigan is second on the team with four sacks and six third down stops, both one behind the team leader. - In three games prior to missing Texas Tech in week 7, Hartigan had three sacks, three third down stops, a forced fumble and interception. - Hartigan had a great game in CU's 29-27 win over Georgia in week 4, coming up with two sacks, a third down stop and a forced fumble to go along with three tackles.
+- Hartigan is currently atop the depth chart at defensive end. - Hartigan missed the Texas Tech game with a lower leg injury, but should return this week at Oklahoma. - He moved from inside linebacker to defensive end mid-way through the 2009 season to account for more depth and he finished the 2009 season listed second at both defensive end spots. - In three games prior to missing Texas Tech, Hartigan had three sacks, three third down stops, a forced fumble and interception. - Hartigan had a great game in CU's 29-27 win over Georgia, coming up with two sacks, a third down stop and a forced fumble to go along with three tackles.
 It marked his first two career sacks and forced fumble. - Hartigan continued his good play at Missouri, coming up with two solo tackles, one of which was a sack and the other was a tackle for no gain and both were third down stops.
 He also has his first career interception. - Hartigan saw action in his second game defensively and made his first career tackle against Missouri in 2009. - Hartigan practiced his true freshman season (2007) at outside linebacker and then moved inside after that season prior to spring drills. - An All-Broward County player out of Ft.
 Lauderdale, Fla., Hartigan had 100 tackles at linebacker for Northeast High School and also saw action on offense as a wide receiver. - Hartigan's father, Sterling Palmer, played for the Washington Redskins for three seasons after a career at Florida State. - Hartigan owns a '95 Mercury Grant Marquis that he has fixed up and enjoys taking to car shows. - Prior to coming to Boulder in January 2007, Hartigan had never set foot outside the state of Florida. - Hartigan made his mark on the scout team his first three seasons in Boulder.
 Last year, he gave the starting offensive line so many fits that OL coach Denver Johnson said of him, "We can't block this guy!" - Bandison on Hartigan: "He has a non-stop motor.
 He's always going fast, 100 miles per hour all the time."

-TA CKLES
+TAG CKLES

 Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT

 2009 6 71 2 1- 3 0- 0 0- 0 0 0 0 0 0 0

-2010 9 262 12 2-14 5-27 4-26 6 1 0 1 0 1
+2010 6 170 8 1- 9 0- 0 3-22 6 1 0 1 0 1

-Totals 15 333 14 3-17 5-27 4-26 6 1 0 1 0 1
+Totals 12 241 10 2-12 0-0 3-22 6 1 0 1 0 1